amccaugh/fridgeos/README.md

 ```
 - Wait ~1 minute for it to build (only the first time)
 - Visit http://localhost:3000/ (Grafana temperature & state plots) and http://localhost:8000/ (state and heater control)
+- Logs are available at `fridgeos/fridgeos-docker/logs/`, separated out into informational, error, and debug logs for the HAL (hardware) and statemachine

 ### Development Installation